-- a summary of the built asset's current use, including layout, occupation, utilisation and accessibility to members of the public; - 2. a summary of the project being undertaken; - 3. details of any protection measures already in place; - 4. documentation relating to: - a. the identification of any sensitive assets that will need to be removed and/or asset information that will need to be protected; - b. security risk assessment and mitigation; and - identification of information already in the public domain; - 5. where digital engineering techniques are going to be used in the public space's end of life, information security risk assessment and mitigation documentation; - 6. the security-related policies and processes for the implementation of the selected mitigation measures; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.
+- a summary of the public space's current use, including layout, the use and nature of the surrounding area including buildings and public highways, and the nature of any vehicular access to the area by members of the public; - 2. a summary of the project being undertaken; - 3. details of any protection measures in place; - 4. documentation relating to: - a. the identification of any sensitive assets that will need to be removed and/or asset information that will need to be protected; - b. security risk assessment and mitigation; and - c. identification of information already in the public domain: - where digital engineering techniques are going to be used in the public space's end of life, information security risk assessment and mitigation documentation; - 6. the security-related policies and processes for the implementation of the selected mitigation measures; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - 8. the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.

-STAGE 2 AND 3 SCA
+STAGE 2 SCA